How to Buy Bitcoin with Cash – The Complete Guide

 LocalBitcoins have been running since mid-2012, and they’ve grown to service most countries and regions.
 Over that time, they have established a reputation for reliability, and they have become well-known as the go-to site for OTC trading.

 Since you can trust LocalBitcoins to send the coins to you, there’s no reason to wait for multiple confirmations after the seller releases the coins.
-You can find out more about LocalBitcoins here.
+You can read my LocalBitcoins review here.

 Mycelium Local Trader